julia-hx/bevy-garden/snakes/README.md

 # bevy garden: snakes

-A local multiplayer version of snakes made in bevy.
+A local multiplayer version of snake made in bevy.